SouravDutta91/AI-Residency-List/README.md

 ## Notes

 This is an ongoing list, so it will be updated.
-In case you know something that you think would be a good addition to this list, let me know :)
+In case you know something that you think would be a good addition to this list, let me know through an issue.
+Cheers! :)